gpsuscodewith/gpsuscodewith.github.io/content/partner-selection/prepare-plan/_index.md

 ### Virtual 4-Session Agenda

-A virtual series of four sessions is used to cover the envisioning and architectural design sessions.
-This would be used as an alternative to an in-person, all-day Envisioning and Architectural Design Sessions process.
+A virtual series of four sessions is used to cover the Preparation & Planning and architectural design sessions.
+This would be used as an alternative to an in-person, all-day Preparation & Planning and Architectural Design Sessions process.
 The four sessions would be segmented according to structure previously defined.

 ### In Person / All Day

-The code-with team would arrange an onsite or agreed upon location to deliver the full envisioning with the partner.
+The code-with team would arrange an onsite or agreed upon location to deliver the full Preparation & Planning with the partner.